 I finally made it to Kenya!
 I’ve traveled extensively elsewhere in the world, but hadn’t made it to Kenya, where EJ has such deep roots, until this past year.
 It was so special to explore the country that’s at the heart of this company in so many ways.
-Plus, who doesn’t want to spend three nights in the Masai Mara?
+Plus, who doesn’t want to spend three nights in the Maasai Mara?

 Safari Tip: Traveling solo?
 I did on this trip and, other than some pre-trip nerves, it was amazing!
 I was so busy and so well looked after every step of the way, I never had a chance to feel lonely.
 That also meant my guides and the camp staff were extra focused on whatever questions or preferences I had, which not all travelers get when you have companions with competing interests.